The Circadian Rhythm and Stages of Sleep

 Studies have proven that there is a 24-hour circadian rhythm governing when we are asleep and when we experience wakefulness.
 No matter if a person considers themselves a night owl or they work the night shift, the human body, as well as those of animals and plants, are regulated by an internal biological clock called “The Circadian Rhythm”.

 The Circadian Rhythm has its influence when we sleep and when we are awake -this is otherwise known as our sleep-wake cycle.
 They also govern hormonal release, such as that of growth hormone which occurs mostly when we are amidst the deepest cycle of sleep, as well as our body temperature.
 When our circadian rhythm has been disrupted or is abnormal, we find there is a strong association with an aftermath that creates obesity, depression, bipolar disorders and diabetes.

-When a person has been awake for an extended period of time, their sleep/wake cycle alerts them that there is a need for sleep, and one consequently becomes drowsy.
-Ordinarily the circadian rhythm regulates the timing for sleep and wakefulness at differing times during a 24-hour span.
+When a person has been awake for an extended period, their sleep/wake cycle alerts them that there is a need for sleep, and one consequently becomes drowsy.
+Ordinarily, the circadian rhythm regulates the timing of sleep and wakefulness at differing times during a 24-hour span.

-Between the hours of 2-4am, most adults experience the strongest drive to sleep.
+Between the hours of 2-4am, most adults experience the highest drive to sleep.

 Interesting alongside this information is that we are also driven to sleep between the hours of 1 – 3 pm.
 Those with sleeplessness requiring an insomnia treatmentÂ will suffer most at these times of the day according to our natural circadian rhythm.